Punishing storm finally easing off in Southern California but mudslide threat remains

 Parts of northern Arizona stretching southeast toward New Mexico were under a winter storm warning through 5 p.m.
 Wednesday and a wide swath of west-central Arizona, including Phoenix, remained under a flood watch until Thursday morning.

-The National Weather Service in Flagstaff said more than a foot (30 centimeters) of snow was possible in the upper elevations around the Grand Canyon by Wednesday evening, 8 to 15 inches (20 to 38 cm) in Flagstaff and up to 18 inches (46 cm) in the mountains east of Phoenix.
+The National Weather Service in Flagstaff said more than a foot (30 centimeters) of snow was possible in the upper elevations around the Grand Canyon by Wednesday evening, 8 to 15 inches (20 to 38 centimeters) in Flagstaff and up to 18 inches (46 centimeters) in the mountains east of Phoenix.

 Watson reported from San Diego.
 Associated Press journalists Christopher Weber, John Antczak and Damian Dovarganes in Los Angeles and Scott Sonner in Reno, Nevada, contributed.